GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 }
 ```
 ### What are some of the best practices while using Stateful and Stateless widgets?
-#### Step 1: Figure out which widget must be Stateful and Stateless?
+#### 1. Figure out which widget must be Stateful and Stateless?
 Widgets in Flutter can be Stateful or Stateless, depending on whether they depend on some state.
 If a widget changes—the user interacts with it, it’s Stateful; otherwise it can be Stateless.
 Stateful widgets are useful when the part of the user interface you are describing can change dynamically.
-#### Step 2: If using Stateful widget, decide which object manages the widget’s state.
+#### 2. If using Stateful widget, decide which object manages the widget’s state.
 There are three main ways to manage state:
 * The widget manages its own state.
 * The parent manages the widget’s state.